raduiosif/rtab/README.md

 1. Install MONA version 1.4-18 from https://www.brics.dk/mona/
 2. Java 11.0.1 or later

-Steps to running the examples:

-1. Edit the ws2s-encoder script and set the DIR variable to point to the root directory of the repository
+To run the examples, type in the local root directory of the repository:

-2. In the root directory:

     $ chmod 755 ws2s-encoder check-all check; ./check